PDF editing your way

 Refer to Help section when you have any issues or contact our Support team.

-Put an digital signature on your Form 8379 printable while using the assistance of Sign Tool.
+Put an digital signature on your Injured Spouse Form printable while using the assistance of Sign Tool.

 Once blank is finished, click Done.